lindavid1998/allfields/README.md

 ## Features
 - Users can
   - view list of soccer fields in San Diego (more to be added)
   - narrow fields with search
   - filter fields by neighborhood
   - post, edit, and delete reviews
--   reviews from other users
+  - see reviews from other users
   - favorite and unfavorite fields
 - User profiles show join date, recent posts, and favorites
 - Each field links to Google Maps for directions
 - Customizable avatars